-- Execution of ELPIS II, a Phase 2b randomized controlled trial set forth in greater detail below, to measure the efficacy of Lomecel-BTM in HLHS.
+- Execution of ELPIS II, a Phase 2b randomized controlled trial set forth in greater detail below, to measure the efficacy of Lomecel-B[TM] in HLHS.
 This trial is ongoing and is being conducted in collaboration with the National Heart, Lung, and Blood Institute ("NHLBI") through grants from the NIH. - Continue to pursue the therapeutic potential of Lomecel-BTM in mild AD.
 We completed a Phase 2a trial, the ("CLEAR MIND Trial"), which demonstrated the potential benefits of Lomecel-BTM over placebo to maintain cognitive function and slow deterioration of brain structure atrophy, with no safety issues observed.
 Specifically, the safety primary endpoint was met across all study groups and the trial demonstrated a statistical significance in the second CADS endpoint.
-Overall, in Lomecel-BTM groups, brain magnetic resonance imaging ("MRI") demonstrated whole brain volume loss slowed accompanied by significant preservation of left hippocampal volume relative to placebo.
+Overall, in Lomecel-BTM groups, brain MRI demonstrated that whole brain volume loss was slowed, accompanied by significant preservation of multiple brain regions, including left hippocampus relative to placebo.
 We plan to continue to analyze the data in order to further develop our clinical development strategy.
-Our objective is to forge strategic collaborations for the advancement of Lomecel-BTM in addressing AD.
-We are actively in pursuit of a partnership to propel this initiative forward.

-• Limited focus on our international program.
-In line with the Company's strategic direction for 2024 and moving forward to focus on HLHS and AD as set forth previously, the Company has discontinued its clinical trial in Japan to evaluate Lomecel-BTM for Aging-related Frailty.

-The Company will continue to enroll patients on the Frailty and Cognitive Impairment registry trials in The Bahamas and plans to also launch an Osteoarthritis registry trial.

-- Expand our manufacturing capabilities to commercial-scale production.
+Our objective is to forge strategic collaborations for the advancement of Lomecel-BTM in addressing AD. - Limited focus on our international program.
+In line with the Company's strategic direction for 2025 and moving forward to focus on HLHS and AD as set forth previously, in April 2024, the Company discontinued its clinical trial in Japan to evaluate Lomecel-B[TM] for Aging-related Frailty.
+The Company will continue to enroll patients on the Frailty and Cognitive Impairment registry trials in The Bahamas and plans to also launch an Osteoarthritis registry trial. - Expand our manufacturing capabilities to commercial-scale production.
 We operate a current good manufacturing practice ("cGMP")-compliant manufacturing facility and produce our own product candidates for testing.
 We continue to improve and expand our capabilities with the goal of achieving cost-effective manufacturing that may potentially satisfy future commercial demand for potential Lomecel-BTM commercialization. - Collaborative arrangements and out-licensing opportunities.
-We will be opportunistic and consider entering into co-development, out-licensing, or other collaboration agreements for the purpose of eventually commercializing Lomecel-BTM and other products domestically and internationally if appropriate approvals are obtained. - Product candidate development pipeline through internal research and development, and in-licensing.
+We will be opportunistic and consider entering into co-development, out-licensing, or other collaboration agreements for the purpose of eventually commercializing Lomecel-B[TM] and other products domestically and internationally if appropriate approvals are obtained. - Product candidate development pipeline through internal research and development, and in-licensing.
 Through our research and development program, and through strategic in-licensing agreements, or other business development arrangements, we intend to actively explore promising potential additions to our pipeline. - Continue to expand our intellectual property portfolio.
 Our intellectual property is vitally important to our business strategy, and we have taken and continue to take significant steps to develop this property and protect its value.
 Results from our ongoing research and development efforts are intended to add to our existing intellectual property portfolio.

-Clinical Development Pipeline in 2024
+Clinical Development Pipeline in 2025

-We are currently in clinical development of a single product, Lomecel-BTM for three potential indications:
+We are currently in clinical development of a single product, Lomecel-B[TM] for three potential indications: